MateoClagg/NinjaHoldings-Project/schema_and_queries.md

 ### Design Justification

-This is a simple two-table relational schema optimized for analytical queries:

-- **Customers** table stores customer information
+I designed this as a simple two-table schema optimized for analytical queries.
+The customers table stores basic customer info, and the transactions table records financial activity.
+Each customer can have multiple transactions (one-to-many relationship).
-- **Transactions** table stores transaction records
-- One-to-many relationship: each customer can have multiple transactions

-**The schema is in Third Normal Form (3NF):**
+**Why this structure works:**
-- All attributes depend on the primary key
+- **Third Normal Form (3NF):** All attributes depend on the primary key, no transitive dependencies, and the foreign key relationship maintains referential integrity.
-- No transitive dependencies
-- Foreign key relationship maintains referential integrity
+- **No over-normalization:** I kept state codes directly in the customers table since they're just atomic 2-letter values.
+Creating a separate states table would add unnecessary complexity without real benefit.
+- **Synthetic data consideration:** The source data has customer names like "Customer_1", so I kept `name` as a single field rather than splitting it into first/last names—there's no practical reason to parse synthetic data that way.

-**Schema design decisions:**
+**Key design decisions:**
-- Used `INTEGER` for ID fields (efficient storage and indexing, matches source data type)
+- Used `INTEGER` for ID fields since they match the source data and are efficient for indexing
-- Kept `name` as single field (source data is synthetic "Customer_N" format - no benefit to splitting)
+- Used `DECIMAL(12, 2)` for currency to avoid floating-point precision errors
-- State stored as `CHAR(2)` for standardized 2-letter state abbreviations
+- Used `CHAR(2)` for state codes (fixed-length, efficient)
-- Foreign key constraint ensures no orphaned transactions
+- Added a foreign key constraint to prevent orphaned transactions

 ---